conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 - **tools.cmake.cmaketoolchain:toolset_cuda**: (Experimental) Will add the ``,cuda=xxx`` specifier in the ``CMAKE_GENERATOR_TOOLSET`` variable of ``conan_toolchain.cmake`` file.
 - **tools.cmake.cmake_layout:build_folder_vars**: Settings, Options, ``self.name`` and ``self.version`` and constants ``const.uservalue`` that will produce a different build folder and different CMake presets names.
 - **tools.cmake.cmaketoolchain:presets_environment**: Set to ``'disabled'`` to prevent the addition of the environment section to the generated CMake presets.
+- **tools.cmake.cmaketoolchain:user_presets**: (Experimental) Allows setting a custom name or subfolder for the `CMakeUserPresets.json` file.
+An empty string disables file generation entirely.
 - **tools.build:cxxflags** list of extra C++ flags that will be appended to ``CMAKE_CXX_FLAGS_INIT``.
 - **tools.build:cflags** list of extra of pure C flags that will be appended to ``CMAKE_C_FLAGS_INIT``.
 - **tools.build:sharedlinkflags** list of extra linker flags that will be appended to ``CMAKE_SHARED_LINKER_FLAGS_INIT``.